IHE/RAD.IRA/input/pagecontent/volume-1.md

 At its heart, this profile synchronizes a group of applications using a Publish and Subscribe model as implemented by [FHIRcast](https://build.fhir.org/ig/HL7/fhircast-docs/index.html) which in turn is an implementation of [WebSub](https://www.w3.org/TR/websub/).

-FHIRcast defines a number of terminologies in its [Glossary](https://build.fhir.org/ig/HL7/fhircast-docs/5_glossary.html).

 The following are some key concepts:
 - Participating applications are `Subscribers` that register with and communicate with a `Hub`
 - `Subscribers` do not communicate with other `Subscribers` directly.